fleetdm/fleet/docs/Configuration/agent-configuration.md

   agent_options:
     update_channels: # requires Fleet's osquery installer
       orbit: edge
-      osqueryd: 5.10.2
+      osqueryd: '5.10.2'
       # in this configuration `desktop` is assumed to be "stable"
 ```

-If a configured channel doesn't exist, then fleetd will log errors on the hosts and will not auto-update the component/s until the channel is changed to a valid value in Fleet's `update_channels` configuration or until the user pushes the component to the channel (which "creates" the channel).
+- If a configured channel doesn't exist in the TUF repository, then fleetd will log errors on the hosts and will not auto-update the component/s until the channel is changed to a valid value in Fleet's `update_channels` configuration or until the user pushes the component to the channel (which effectively creates the channel).
+- If the `update_channels` setting is removed from the agent settings, the devices will continue to use the latest configured channels.
+- If Fleet Desktop is disabled in fleetd, then the `desktop` channel setting is ignored by the host.

+#### Auto update startup loop

+Following we document an edge case scenario that could happen when using this feature.

+After upgrading `orbit` on your devices to `1.20.0` using this feature, beware of downgrading `orbit` by changing it to a channel that's older than `1.20.0`.
+The auto-update system in orbit could end up in an update startup loop (where orbit starts, changes its channel and restarts over and over).

+Following are the conditions (to avoid) that lead to the auto-update loop:
+1. fleetd with `orbit` < `1.20.0` was packaged/configured to run with orbit channel `A`.
+2. `orbit`'s channel `A` is updated to >= `1.20.0`.
+3. `orbit`'s channel in the Fleet agent settings is configured to `B`, where channel `B` has orbit version < `1.20.0`.

+This update startup loop can be fixed by any one of these actions:
+A. Downgrading channel `A` to < `1.20.0`.
+B. Upgrading channel `B` to >= `1.20.0`.

 ## Config